JW Marriott Miami Turnberry Resort & Spa

 JW Marriott Miami Turnberry Resort & Spa is a luxury resort in the city of Aventura, Florida.
 It features golf courses designed by Robert Trent Jones, a spa, tennis facilities, and restaurants.

 History

 The resort was developed by Donald Soffer, Mark E. Mason, Eugene Lebowitz, and Edward J. Lewis of Oxford Development.
 In 1988, Donald Soffer sold a 50% interest in the property to Rafael Hotels for $20 million.
 In 1996, the property underwent a renovation and expansion.
 The remaining interest was later sold to Rafael Hotels.
 The property was managed by the Mandarin Oriental Hotel group after Mandarin acquired the Rafael Group.
 Soffer's Turnberry Associates reacquired the property in 2005.
 In August 2011, Turnberry ousted hotel manager Fairmont Hotels and Resorts.
 In May 2012, the property became part of the Autograph Collection Hotels.
+In 2017, Turnberry announced plans for the expansion of the property, including a re-branding into a JW Marriott property performed by Nichols Architects.

-In 2017, Turnberry announced plans for the expansion of the property, including a re-branding into a JW Marriott property.
+Completed in 2019, the 270-acre resort now includes 685 guest rooms, two golf courses, 120,000 square feet of meeting and event space, six restaurants and lounges, a waterpark, and a 25,000-square-foot spa.